 They are a bit more expensive than regular tetra, but they make up for it with their stunning coloration that will light up your aquarium.

 The GloFish Tetra should not be kept together with other fish because they eat almost everything in the tank, including plants and small fish.
+They are also used to having the water in their tank heavily filtered with a high oxygenation level.

 Last but not least, the GloFish Moonrise Pink Longfin Tetra is a variety of tetra that has been genetically modified to glow neon pink under normal lighting conditions.